takekoputa/website/src/pages/work.md

 My research work involves using the right tools for modeling hardware and writing software for new hardware.

 - **[Tools]** Developing the Choreographer platform, a gem5-based framework for studying in-cache accelerators.
+The framework provides high-resolution views of both hardware/software stacks.
-We model the full high-performance system with out-of-order CPU, a chiplet-based network on chip, a fully detailed cache coherence protocol, and the full software stack.
+  - This is achieved by modeling the full high-performance system with an out-of-order CPU, a chiplet-based network on chip, a fully detailed cache coherence protocol (we use gem5's CHI protocol to model the MOESI protocol with L3 victim cache), and the full software stack.
+We use full-system simulations so we do not miss out on optimizing any part of the software stack! [arXiV link pending]
-- **[Prefetcher]** Designing Pickle prefetcher, a last-level cache prefetcher accelerating irregular memory accesses in network-on-chip architectures.
+- **[Prefetcher]** Designing Pickle prefetcher, a last-level cache prefetcher accelerating irregular memory accesses in network-on-chip (NoC) architectures.
+  - As the prefetcher is an integral part of the NoC, we are able to monitor the traffic pattern between the prefetcher and other parts of the NoC.
+This leads us to derive a lot of metrics for measuring the efficiency of the prefetcher in the NoC and provide insights on how to further optimize the prefetcher! [arXiV link pending]
-- **[Vector-based accelerators]** Studying latency/throughput tradeoffs to build vector-based accelerators.
+- **[Vector-based accelerators]** Studying latency/throughput tradeoffs to build vector-based accelerators. [graduation pending!]

 ---

 ## Internships

-- **[Google]**: I built a pre-RTL area estimation model for the [XLS project](https://github.com/google/xls) in the Summer 2024, and worked on the Borglet's CPU scheduling problem in the Summer 2025.
+- **[Google]**: I built a pre-RTL area estimation model for the [XLS project](https://github.com/google/xls) in the Summer of 2024, and worked on Borglet's CPU scheduling problem in the Summer of 2025.
+The area model is useful enough for optimizing the area of certain designs ;).
-- **[AMD Research]**: I built the software/hardware stack for a last-level cache prefetcher (the Pickle prefetcher) in Summer 2023.
+- **[AMD Research]**: I built the software/hardware stack for a last-level cache prefetcher (the Pickle prefetcher) in the Summer of 2023.

 ---

 ## Previous Works

-I worked at [Professor Ian Davidson](https://faculty.engineering.ucdavis.edu/davidson/)'s lab in my undergraduate study, during which I co-authored [a SIGKDD paper](https://scholar.google.com/citations?view_op=view_citation&hl=en&user=g6KC_pUAAAAJ&citation_for_view=g6KC_pUAAAAJ:u5HHmVD_uO8C).
+I worked at [Professor Ian Davidson](https://faculty.engineering.ucdavis.edu/davidson/)'s lab during my undergraduate study, during which I co-authored [a SIGKDD paper](https://scholar.google.com/citations?view_op=view_citation&hl=en&user=g6KC_pUAAAAJ&citation_for_view=g6KC_pUAAAAJ:u5HHmVD_uO8C).

 ---

 ## Previous Projects

+As a simulator developer, I did a lot of "zero-to-one" projects, i.e., implementing something that does not exist.

-- Enabling gem5 RISC-V full-system simulation with the newer RISC-V software stack.
+- Integrating OpenSBI into gem5 RISC-V full-system simulation, allowing gem5 to use OpenSBI as a bootloader to boot the system.
-- Working on gem5's out-of-order RISC-V Vector instructions execution.
+- Designing gem5's out-of-order RISC-V Vector instruction execution.
 - Implementing support for ARM load-link/store-conditional instructions for [FlexCPU](https://github.com/darchr/gem5/tree/flexcpu), an out-of-order CPU model.
 - Implementing RV64IM in Chisel; utilizing [spike/riscv-isa-sim](https://github.com/riscv-software-src/riscv-isa-sim) for verification.
-- Designing a modular write-back multi-way cache system and memory interface in Chisel allowing having an arbitrary number of cache levels.
+- Designing a dual-issue pipelined CPU and a 3-level write-back cache system for [DINOCPU](https://github.com/jlpteaching/dinocpu) using Chisel3.
 - Synthesizing the [DINOCPU](https://github.com/jlpteaching/dinocpu) designs using [OpenROAD](https://theopenroadproject.org/).

 ---

 ## Teaching

-I strongly believe that student engagement comes from understanding the nature of the problem, and from the [fluency](https://nautil.us/how-i-rewired-my-brain-to-become-fluent-in-math-235085/) of using tools (e.g. using software, using learned facts, and using learned abstractions) for problem solving.
+I strongly believe that student engagement comes from understanding the nature of the problem, and from the [fluency](https://nautil.us/how-i-rewired-my-brain-to-become-fluent-in-math-235085/) of using tools (e.g., using software, using learned facts, and using learned abstractions) for problem-solving.

 - Bootcamp Instructor, gem5 Bootcamp, UC Davis (Summer 2022).
 - Teaching Assistant, Computer Architectures (ECS 154B/ECS 201A), UC Davis (Winter 2022 & 2023).